-HRI's secular trends remain largely intact despite the market downturn

-The global economy is slowing, and many markets may already be in recession.
+HRI's secular trends remain largely intact despite the market downturn The global economy is slowing, and many markets may already be in recession.
 Cost of living pressures, rising interest rates and quantitative tightening present real headwinds.
 In the UK, this is amplified by higher taxes, which will put further pressures on consumers.

-However, as we have discussed in our previous notes (see page 24), the manager's investment themes tend to be long-term in nature.
-In the team's view, the TMT space has attractive demand drivers that represent a source of secular growth in a world where the outlook for economic growth remains uncertain.
+However, as we have discussed in our previous notes, the manager's investment themes tend to be long-term in nature.
+In the team's view, the Technology, Media, and Telecommunications (TMT) space has attractive demand drivers that represent a source of secular growth in a world where the outlook for economic growth remains uncertain.
 Such opportunities include:

 - Internet of things; architecture and platforms;

 - Wireless charging technology;

 - IT security

 - 5G infrastructure

-- Digital media;
+- Digital media:

-- Graphene;
+- Graphene (an allotrope of carbon that is the thinnest material known to mankind and incredibly strong - around 200x stronger than steel);

-- ADAS driver monitoring;
+- ADAS (advance driver assistance systems) driver monitoring;

 - 3D memory and 3D logic;

-- NFV and SDN;
+- Network functions virtualization (NFV) and software-defined networking (SDN)

 - Data replication and analysis;

-- Machine learning and AI;
+- Machine learning and artificial intelligence (AI);

 - Robotics;

 - Adaptive security architecture;

 - Mesh app and service architecture;

 - User programmable software;

 - Spin-torque memory (STT MRAM);

 - Cloud computing advancement;

 - Advanced cyber defence;

-- SSD;
+- Solid State Drives (SSD);

 - Falling cost of storage;

 - Big data;

 - Telehealth;

-- Energy storage; and - Hydrogen fuel cells.
+- Energy storage; and

+- Hydrogen fuel cells.

-Note: some of these themes are explored in greater detail in our previous notes (see page 24 of this note).
+Note: some of these themes are explored in greater detail in our previous notes (see page 25 of this note).

 Within HRI's portfolio, some companies have experienced earnings downgrades, often supply-chain-related.
-However, the managers note that companies with strong IP tend to have pricing power, and they are still seeing earnings upgrades within the portfolio too.
-Given the higher interest rate environment, it is helpful that few of HRI's investee companies have debt on their balance sheet.
+However, the managers note that companies with strong intellectual property tend to have pricing power, and they are still seeing earnings upgrades within the portfolio too.
+Given the higher interest rate environment, it is helpful that few of HRI's investee companies are utilising debt.
 The managers think that this is also often true of their customer base - something which should, hopefully, limit the impact of rising interest rates on the viability of their business models.